StefanoTroffa/thesis_MSc/readme.md

 ## Code Structure

-The code is organized into several key components:
+The code is organized into few distinct components:

 - **compgraph**: Contains folders with helper functions and a Jupyter notebook that demonstrates the basic implementation of the project's core idea.
+- **tests**: Contains folder with test functions.
+Some test functions are simply sanity checks on the consistency of data handling, for the bulk of the code, every quantity that we computed has been tested against Quimb library

+- **notebooks**: This comprises notebooks to clarify the workflow and show the main milestones achieved during the project, along with an example usage of the project functions.

 ## Project Description